10 Easy, Plant-Based Breakfast Recipes

 Eat a healthy and satisfying plant-based breakfast…or hit the snooze button?
 What if you could do BOTH?
-I’ve got 10 easy, plant-based breakfast ideas that will show you it’s possible.
+I’ve got 10 easy, plant-based breakfast recipes that will show you it’s possible.

 I’m all about keeping things simple in the morning, but I’m also serious about getting you well nourished so you can make the most of your day.
 There are a lot of conflicting opinions about what to eat – and when to eat – for breakfast.